CodeYourFuture/fundamentals-course/questions-week3-neill.md

 * The official processing.js documentation for the most recent version is at http://processingjs.org/reference/
 * [Khan Academy also has processing.js reference documentation](https://www.khanacademy.org/computing/computer-programming/pjs-documentation) - this may differ from the above documentation, as khan academy doesn't use the latest version of processing.js (for the sake of course stability).

-# Nested loops - multiplication vs. increment
+# Very specific: Nested loops - multiplication vs. increment
 Interested: S.C, Hamid, Abdullah, Ajmal, R.M, (Illegible)

-# Changing animation speed for a single function
+# Very specific: Changing animation speed for a single function
 Interested: R.M, CoreA, S.C, Hamid, Ajmal

 If you want to make something move slower (or faster) change the size of increment that's being made to its position, rather than changing the rate of animation.